Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Terrible training.

 Things were taught to him.
-He could *smell* the trainers, *feel* the probes in his brain *forcing* him to respond this way and that, until he couldn’t do anything but obey…
+He could *smell* the trainers, *feel* the probes in his brain *forcing* him to respond this way and that, until he couldn’t do anything but obey...

 He remembered the Kwmbwrw.
 Their scent. ***Evil*** things.
 Little Corti, pattering about...